Ignitetechnologies/bugbounty/README.md

 # Web Penetration Testing

-This cheatsheet is built for the Red Teamers and Penetration Testers such in order to help them to hunt the vulnerabilties.
-It is designed such that the beginners can understand the fundamentals and the professionals can brush up their skills with the advanced options.
-There are multiple ways to perform all the mentioned tasks, thereby we've performed and compiled this list over with our experience.
-Please share it with your connections and send your queries and feedbacks directly to [Hacking Articles](https://twitter.com/hackinarticles).
+This cheatsheet is built for Red Teamers and Penetration Testers in order to help them hunt for vulnerabilities.
+It is designed such that beginners can understand the fundamentals and professionals can brush up their skills with the advanced options.
+There are multiple ways to perform all the mentioned tasks, so we've performed and compiled this list with our experience.
+Please share it with your connections and send your queries and feedback directly to [Hacking Articles](https://twitter.com/hackinarticles).

 [1.5]: https://raw.githubusercontent.com/Ignitetechnologies/Windows-Privilege-Escalation/main/linked.png
 [1.6]: https://www.linkedin.com/company/hackingarticles/